Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 14. Guanches

 The Guanches are the original inhabitants of the Canary Islands.
-It is not known how they appeared on the island of Tenerife - they did not have ships and the Guanches did not know anything about navigation.
+It is unknown how they appeared on the island of Tenerife - they did not have ships and the Guanches knew nothing about navigation.
 Their anthropological type does not correspond to the latitude where they lived.
 Also, many disputes are caused by the presence of rectangular pyramids in Tenerife - they are similar to the Mayan and Aztec pyramids in Mexico.
-Nobody knows when and why they were erected.
+Nobody knows when or why they were erected.

 15. Khazars